 Little Aleppo had a Trial of the Century every decade or so.
-The neighborhood thought of Trials of the Century like they thought of water or waste disposal: something it was entitled to.
+The neighborhood thought of Trials of the Century like it thought of water or waste disposal: something it was entitled to.
 There was once a 17-year span between Trials of the Century, and there were riots.
 The LAPD (No, Not That One) responded by framing a the owner of an art gallery in a murder-for-hire scheme involving a young and buxom secretary, a cache of gold coins, and a small goat named Peppy.
 Something for everyone, the cops figured: swanky people getting their comeuppance, and sex, and money, and goats.
 Unfortunately, the cops were so terrible at the frame-job that even Little Aleppo’s DA at the time–a man named James Paisley who was so crooked he was known as Pay Me Jamie–could not ignore it, and so the cops were all arrested and tried.
 Ironically, this became the Trial of the Century.

 The judge at the time was Earnest Makhtesh, and he opened the proceedings by addressing the cops.